geocarlos/nasa-media-search/README.md

 # NASA Media Search

-A simple React application developed as a demonstration of app development with React for JUG HUÍLA 21ª Edição, held as online by Fênix Innovation on March 20th, 2021.
+A simple React application developed as a demonstration of app development with React for JUG HUÍLA 21ª Edição, held online by Fênix Innovation on March 20th, 2021.